Ann Della Maggiore

 Routine CBC, serum biochemical profile, and urinalysis with urine culture were performed.
 The CBC was unremarkable and urine culture was negative for bacterial growth.
 The primary abnormalities noted on the serum biochemical profile were elevated ALP, hypercholesterolemia, and hyperglycemia (Table 2).

-Glucose Monitoring & Curves
+Glucose Monitoring and Curves

 The patient was hospitalized in order to better assess diabetic control through serial blood glucose curves and monitoring.